Modular Vehicle Routing Problem: Applications in Logistics: Tabu Search Algorithm

-When an MV in the single-brunch route $r$ cannot merge with another MV in the segment $s$, it's necessary to determine how this MV will travel from depot 0 to $i_1$.
-This involves searching in the solution's ST-DAG for the shortest path from segment 0 to segment $s$, without violating the platoon capacity constraint to minimize the cost of adding MV to that segment.
+When there are MVs in the segments that cannot be merged, it is necessary to determine how each MV will travel from depot 0 to $s_i$ and from $s_i$ back to depot 0'.
+To minimize the cost of adding an MV to that segment, the algorithm needs to search for the shortest paths without violating the platoon capacity constraint.
+Based on the Gantt chart data structure, a breadth-first search algorithm is implemented in our TS algorithm.